karlijnjansen123/Applied-ML-Template/README.md

 The network branches into three separate output layers, each using softmax activation to generate predictions.

 #### Input and output
-Sixteen input features were selected based on feature importance scores.
+Sixteen input features were selected based on feature importance SHAP-values.
-The model generates predictions across the three separated domains.
+The model generates predictions across the three separate domains.

 #### Training and evaluation
 The features and target data are split into a train and test set.
 The input data (*X_train* , *X_test*) is normalized using a *StandardScalar* to ensure consistent scaling across features.
-The neural network  is trained using the *Adam optimizer*, with *SparseCategoricalAccuracy* as the evaluation metric.
+The neural network  is trained using the *Adam optimizer*, and the *SparseCategoricalFocalLoss* as loss function.
+Focal loss is used because it allows distinct class weights to each output, making it well suited for multi-task learning situation with unbalanced classes.
+These weights are however, not yet implemented.
-Accuracy is calculated separately for each output target to asses performance per task.
+*SparseCategoricalAccuracy* is used as an evaluation metric, the accuracy is calculated separately for each output to asses performance per task

-SHOW THAT THE MODEL DOES MORE THAN RANDOM GUESSING

 #### Model Justification
 The multi-task learning neural network outperformed the three separate KNN-models, demonstrating the effectiveness of the shared representations across the three targets outputs.
+SHOW THAT THE MODEL DOES MORE THAN RANDOM GUESSING

 #### Limitations
 There are some limitations that could affect the generalizability and performance of the model:
 - The model relies on self-reported questionnaire responses which could introduce biases.
 - The target classes are imbalanced, and apart from using Focal loss no other methods were used to mitigate this.
 - Due to the imbalanced classes and possible bias due to sel-reported questionnaire answers, the models accuracy is limited.
-However as stated earlier, the primary significance and novelty of this tool lies in the insight it provides of how certain lifestyle choices impact overall mental and physical health.
+However as stated earlier, the primary significance and novelty of this tool lies in the personalized insight it provides into how certain lifestyle choices may impact overall mental and physical health.